-On October 25, 2024, the ERA_FABRIC initiative held an insightful online webinar, “Enhancing the Local Impacts and Synergies of EU Framework Programme Project Results.”
+On October 25, 2024, the ERA_FABRIC initiative held an insightful online workshop, “Enhancing the Local Impacts and Synergies of EU Framework Programme Project Results.”
 The event gathered experts and stakeholders from across Europe to discuss the critical role of EU-funded projects in fostering sustainable growth, innovation, and collaboration at regional and local levels.
-The webinar explored three core themes—sustainable manufacturing, bio-based circular economy, and clean renewable energy—and highlighted the opportunities and challenges for maximizing local impacts.
+The workshop explored three core themes—sustainable manufacturing, bio-based circular economy, and clean renewable energy—and highlighted the opportunities and challenges for maximizing local impacts.

 Key Takeaways from the Panel Discussions: